MBACP (Accred) Counsellor

 - Diploma in Life Coaching 2007

-- Online Counselling Services and Training: Online Counselling Skills Certificate: 2010
+- Online Counselling Services and Training: Online Counselling Skills Certificate: 2010 -updated in 2020 for working by video.

 - British Psychological Society Approved Certificate in Clinical Supervision 2015.